flexcompute-readthedocs/Flow360Documentation/docs/source/examples/betDiskSteady_caseStudy.rst

    Loading convergence of BET Disk simulation in hovering helicopter mode at various pitch angles.

 2. sectional thrust and torque.
 In the "bet_forces_v2.csv" file, the sectional thrust coefficient is provided.
-Here will show the process to convert the nondimensional Ct into physical dimension, i.e. sectional thrust per unit span in SI. so the dimensional quantities in Eq.
-Y and Eq.
-Z to compute dimensional sectional thrust:
+Here we will show the process to convert the non-dimensional Ct into its physical dimension, i.e. sectional thrust per unit span in SI. so the dimensional quantities in :eq:`defBETCt` and :eq:`defBETCq` to compute dimensional sectional thrust:

 * Radius of rotor disk :math:`R = 150\times L_{gridUnit} = 3.81\,\text{meter}`
 * rotating angular speed :math:`\Omega = V_{tip}/R = Mach_{tip}*C_{\infty}/R = 61.6237\, \text{rad/second}`